paultongyoo/churn-model-evaluation-platform/README.md

 ## How to Evaluate Data Drift & Model

-Once your files have completed processing (as visible via Prefect UI or seeing them appear in S3 `processed` folder), you can evaluate their data in two ways:
+Once your files have completed processing (as visible via Prefect UI or seeing them appear in S3 `data/processed/` folder), you can evaluate their data in two ways:

 1. Navigate to the Evidently UI to view detailed data drift metrics and prediction scores for each file
 2. Navigate to the Grafana UI and view the precreated **"Customer Churn Model Evaluation"** dashboard to view how the drift metrics and prediction scores have behaved over time